jsguides

 Overview

-esbuild is a JavaScript bundler and minifier written in Go.
-It parses, transforms, and打包 JavaScript in a fraction of the time that JavaScript-based bundlers require.
+Getting started with esbuild means working with a JavaScript bundler and minifier written in Go.
+It parses, transforms, and bundles JavaScript in a fraction of the time that JavaScript-based bundlers require.
 A build that takes webpack 30 seconds can take esbuild under a second.

 esbuild handles TypeScript, JSX, tree shaking, bundling, and minification out of the box.
 It does not have a plugin system as powerful as Rollup’s, but what it does, it does extremely fast.